 In July 2014, Asure acquired all of the issued and outstanding shares of common stock (the "Shares") of FotoPunch, a Delaware corporation, a cloud-based time and labor solution provider whose photo-based time clock technology transforms any mobile device into a biometric, geo-located time clock.
-We have been working with FotoPunch since 2012 as a technology partner for our GeoPunchTM solution, which was launched to help customers support a workforce that is increasingly mobile, global and dispersed.
+We have been working with FotoPunch since 2012 as a technology partner for our GeoPunch[TM] solution, which was launched to help customers support a workforce that is increasingly mobile, global and dispersed.

-The aggregate consideration for the Shares consisted of (i) \$1,500 in cash, a portion of which was used to pay certain obligations of FotoPunch and (ii) up to an additional \$3,000 in post-closing earmout payments.
+The aggregate consideration for the Shares consisted of (i) \$1,500 in cash, a portion of which was used to pay certain obligations of FotoPunch and (ii) up to an additional \$3,000 in post-closing earnout payments.
 We funded the \$1,500 cash payment with proceeds from our credit agreement with Wells Fargo.

-The \$3,000 earmout is payable over three earmout periods (with the first, second and third periods ending June 30, 2015, June 30, 2016 and June 30, 2018, respectively) based on the FotoPunch operations achieving specified target revenues in an earmout period.
-At least 75% of the target revenues must be achieved in the first and second earmout periods and at least 50% of the target revenues must be achieved in the third earmout period.
-The earmout ("contingent consideration") was recorded in Accrued Expenses in the accompanying Consolidated Balance Sheet with an estimated fair value of \$327 at the date of acquisition.
-The fair value as of March 31, 2015 is \$262.
+The \$3,000 earnout is payable over three earnout periods (with the first, second and third periods ending June 30, 2015, June 30, 2016 and June 30, 2018, respectively) based on the FotoPunch operations achieving specified target revenues in an earnout period.
+At least 75% of the target revenues must be achieved in the first and second earnout periods and at least 50% of the target revenues must be achieved in the third earnout period.
+The earnout ("contingent consideration") was recorded in Accrued Expenses in the accompanying Consolidated Balance Sheet with an estimated fair value of \$327 at the date of acquisition.
+No earnout was payable as of June 30, 2015.
+The fair value at June 30, 2015 was \$262, adjusted from the original amount of \$327 after the valuation was finalized in the first quarter of 2015.

-The purchase price was allocated based upon fair value, as follows: net assets of (\$1); technology of \$440; goodwill of \$1,388.
+The purchase price was allocated based upon fair value, as follows: net assets of (\$1); technology of \$440; and goodwill of \$1,388.
 The fair value of technology was determined using the income approach.

 In August 2014, Asure acquired substantially all the assets of Roomtag, LLC ("Roomtag").
 The aggregate consideration for the assets consisted of (i) \$933 in cash and (ii) an unsecured subordinated promissory note ("Note") for \$754.
 We funded the \$933 cash payment with proceeds from our credit agreement with Wells Fargo.
 The Note bears interest at an annual rate of 0.36% and is payable on October 31, 2016.
 We recorded the Note at fair value using a discount rate of 5%, which resulted in an original issue discount of \$73, which will accrete up the note to its aggregate principal amount over the course of the life of the loan using the effective interest method.
-The balance of the Note at March 31, 2015 is \$702.
+The balance of the Note at June 30, 2015 was \$710.